SoftUni-Internal/interactive-content/EN/03-Regular-Expressions/07-Homework.md

 | Purchase | Total money spend: 2436.69 |

 ### Comments
-- Only the Sofa and the TV are valid.
+- Only the Sofa and the TV are valid
-- For each of them we multiply the price by the quantity.
+- For each of them we multiply the price by the quantity
-- Print the result.
+- Print the result

 [/task-description]
 [code-io /]